Unknown Hands - User Guide

 - Production Units - By Monastery

-- Groups PUs by monastic institution
+- Groups Production Units by their associated monastic institution

-- See which monasteries were productive
+- Reveals which monasteries were most productive

 - Monastic Institutions